JacekDubikowski/build-your-own-framework/readme.md

 #### Runtime based

 The most popular Java framework, which is Spring, processes annotations in runtime.
-All dependencies are resolved in runtime and the solution is heavily based on reflection mechanism.
-This is one of the possible way to handle annotations and if you would like to follow that lead please refer to mentioned before [Java Own Framework - step by step](https://github.com/Patresss/Java-Own-Framework---step-by-step).
+All dependencies are resolved in runtime and the solution is heavily based on the reflection mechanism.
+This is one of the possible ways to handle annotations and if you would like to follow that lead please refer to [Java Own Framework - step by step](https://github.com/Patresss/Java-Own-Framework---step-by-step).

 #### Compile based

 However, there is the other approach.
-The dependency injection managed during [*annotation processing*](https://www.youtube.com/watch?v=xswPPwYPAFM) that happens in compile time.
+The dependency injection that is managed during [*annotation processing*](https://www.youtube.com/watch?v=xswPPwYPAFM) (happens in compile time).
 It has become popular lately thanks to Micronaut and Quarkus as they utilize the approach.

-The annotation processing isn't just for dependency injection and was mainly use for different thing in the past.
+The annotation processing isn't just for dependency injection and was mainly used for different things in the past.
 One could recall libraries like [Lombok](https://projectlombok.org) or [MapStruct]() that use the mechanism.

 #### Annotation Processor and Processing

-The annotation processing is process that happens during compile time.
+The annotation processing is a process that happens during compile time.
 Javac compiler (maybe some other java compilers like [Jikes](https://en.wikipedia.org/wiki/Jikes)) can use one or more annotation processors during the compilation.
 The processing can be used for **generating** and **not modifying** files.
-Additionally, the processing allows one to do compile time checks like checking if all fields are final and fail the compilation with proper message.
+Additionally, the processing allows one to do compile-time checks like checking if all fields are final and fail the compilation with proper message.

-Annotation processor are written in Java and to be used during the compilation, however, the processor must be compiled before being used, so it cannot directly process itself.
+Annotation processors are written in Java and to be used during the compilation, however, the processor must be compiled before being used, so it cannot directly process itself.
 The build tools like [Maven](https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html#annotationProcessorPaths) or [Gradle](https://docs.gradle.org/4.6/release-notes.html#convenient-declaration-of-annotation-processor-dependencies) have support for using the processors.

 The processing happens in rounds.
-In every round the compiler searches for annotated elements.
-Since Java 8, you can basically annotate everything in the program.
+In every round, the compiler searches for annotated elements.
+Since Java 8, you can annotate almost everything in the program.
 Then the compiler matches annotated elements to the processors that declared being interested in processing them.
 Any generated files, become input for the next round of the compilation.
 If there are no more files to process the compilation ends.

 ### Writing annotation processor

-To write annotation processor you must create the implementation of *[Processor](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/annotation/processing/Processor.html)* interface.
+To write an annotation processor you must create the implementation of *[Processor](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/annotation/processing/Processor.html)* interface.

 The *Processor* defines six methods.

-* `void init(ProcessingEnv processingEnv)` - The method in which you can do the initialization of the processor using * processingEnv*.
-The ProcessingEnv interface provides various utilities to work within annotation processing framework, like *Filer* or *Messager*.
-Framework guarantees to provide the implementation in the method.
+* `void init(ProcessingEnv processingEnv)` - The method in which you can do the initialization of the processor using *processingEnv*.
+The ProcessingEnv interface provides various utilities to work within the annotation processing framework, like *Filer* or *Messager*.
+Framework guarantees to provide the implementation as the parameter of the method.
-* `SourceVersion getSupportedSourceVersion()` - As the Javadoc states returns the latest Java version the processor works with.
+* `SourceVersion getSupportedSourceVersion()` - As the Javadoc states return the latest Java version the processor works with.
 * `Set<String> getSupportedOptions()` - The definition of options that can be passed to processor.
 We won't use the method.